schacon/gitbook/text/11_Distributed_Workflows_Clone_Fetch_Push/0_ Distributed_Workflows_Clone_Fetch_Push.markdown

 ### What to do when a push fails ###

-If a push would not result in a <<fast-forwards,fast forward>> of the remote branch, then it will fail with an error like:
+If a push would not result in a fast forward of the remote branch, then it will fail with an error like:

     error: remote 'refs/heads/master' is not an ancestor of